-Applicants should read the FY2021 Land Information Plan prior to starting the grant application process, in order to understand the defined Land Information Priorities for the state of Montana: link.
+Applicants are required to read the FY2023 Land Information Plan prior to starting the grant application process, in order to understand the defined Land Information Priorities for the state of Montana: link.

 MLIA GRANT COMPLIANCE

 TECHNICAL QUESTIONS

 Please direct all questions related to the MLIA Grant Application and Process to the Montana State Library: MLIAGrants@mt.gov | 406-444-5354.